Using Atlas Search

 }

-You can query fields that appear on the plugin's Search Config page, including ACF fields, ACM fields, tags and categories, etc. Consider the following query:
+Fields can be queried that appear on the plugin’s Search Config page, including ACF fields, tags and categories, etc. Consider the following query:

 seats.count:>4 tags.name:Cars hello AND world OR 123 4.56